 Female figure made with natural materials, including split leaf philodendron, corn husk, poppy seed pod, heavenly bamboo, liquid amber, and glass beads.
 This figure is very fragile, but also very beautiful.

 Reading Level: 4.90

-My name is Joshua and I am 12 years old.
-A year ago (1848) gold was discovered in the hills of Sutter Sawmill, California.
+My name is Joshua and I was 12 years old.
+A year ago (1848) gold had been discovered in the hills of Sutter Sawmill, California.
 My dad had a blacksmith shop in Missouri, but he decided to try to “strike it rich” by going west to California.

 The hopes and dreams of discovering gold caused thousands of people to head where gold was discovered.
 Many people left high paying jobs and traveled thousands of miles in the hopes of discovering gold.
 This search for gold soon became known as Gold Fever.

 When we got to Sutter Sawmill, we spent each waking hour trying to find gold.
 We did this by panning in the streams.
 We used the pans to scoop up sand from the bottom of the streams.
 After swirling it around, gold settles at the bottom of the pan, since it is heavier than sand.
 Most of the time; however, no gold was found.